 Back in Daisy the bus, we followed quiet country roads to the Château de Lafauche, a romantic crumbling ruin of a fortress sprawling over a hillside.
 No entrance fee, no audioguide, no gift shop, just some partially-restored outer fortifications and the occasional ivy-clad inner wall to fuel the imaginations of little knights and princesses.
 It was perfect.

 The château is maintained by an enthusiastic and friendly bunch of local residents, some of which we met at the foot of the castle.
-They patiently showed us round a handful of exhibitions just opposite the castle gates, including a model of (and artefacts from) the castle, a collection of locally-made ceramics and a stick man museum.
+They patiently showed us round a handful of small (free) exhibitions, including a model of (and artefacts from) the castle, a collection of locally-made ceramics and a stick man museum.

 A stick man museum???